-* Price is ‘starting from’ price as you can buy combo packages.
+* Price is from price as you can buy combined packages.

 So What About the Actual Cost of a Banff Vacation?

 Answering this question is still complicated, despite the numbers above.
-There are so many variables at play that it’s impossible to provide valid numbers.
-I didn’t even include plane tickets in the overview, as people come from all over the world to visit the park.
+There are so many variables involved that it is impossible to give valid figures.
+I haven’t even included airfares, as people come from all over the world to visit the park.

-Still, let’s try to arrive at an informed average for the summer high season:
+Nevertheless, let’s try to get an informed average for the peak summer season:

-First off, lodging.
-The average 2022 summer hotel price in the town of Banff is CAD 556 (to get to this number, I added up the total of the average prices for 07/28 and 08/14 and divided it by two).
+First, accommodation.
+The average summer hotel rate for 2023 in the town of Banff is CAD 738 (to get this number, I added the average rates for 07/28 and 08/14 and divided by two).

-Add to that eating out three times a day for two people (breakfast, lunch and dinner), together worth about CAD 160.
+Add to this the cost of eating out three times a day for two people (breakfast, lunch and dinner), which is about CAD 175.

-Then add to that the average price of CAD 159 for a tour in summer, do it times two and add up all the numbers.
-That works out to a whopping CAD 1034.
+Add to that the average price of CAD 178 for a summer tour, multiply by two and add it all up.
+That comes to a whopping CAD 1091.

-This figure excludes gas, snacks, souvenirs and other things you might buy during the day.
+This does not include gas, snacks, souvenirs and other things you might buy during the day.
 Not to mention plane tickets and car rental.

 As I said in the introduction to this article, you can always make your stay in Banff more expensive, depending on your wishes and desires.
-I hope that the averages above at least will give you a good impression of what you can expect to pay during your stay in the park at different times of the year.
+I hope that the averages above will at least give you a good idea of what you can expect to pay during your stay in the park at different times of the year.